ph9ii/broccoli-shop/readme.md

 		client_secret  => {client_secret},
 		refresh_token  => {refresh_token},
 	]
-Note: refresh token only can be used one time.
+*Note*: refresh token only can be used one time.

 ### Request access token with specific scope without using user interface
 - Send a post request to 'api/oauth/token' with form-data with the following [